unm-historiography/2018-spring/essays/outlines/Louisa-Roman.md

 4. My thesis

 I want to include a brief overview of **Herodotus and Thucydides** since they had *"...provided important models for subsequent historians in the ancient Greek and Roman world and for their successors ever since"* (Popkin, 29).
 While Herodotus and Thucydides were not Roman; they had an impact how future Roman historians approached historical writing.
-Possibly discussing the critiques or challenges faced by Herodotus and Thucydides for their models (how much of the source is the truth and how much is myth?)
+Possibly discussing the critiques or challenges faced by Herodotus and Thucydides for their models (how much of the source is the truth and how much is myth?).
+(Make sure that this is extremely brief)!!

 I want to talk about how **Roman religion** impacted how they wrote and understood their history.
 Their religion was at the center of their lives and impacted how they viewed the world around them. *"The Greek and Roman historians were not modern rationalists: they lived in a world that believed in various supernatural powers and took omens seriously"* (Popkin, p.35).
 This might be the best place to discuss Ammianus Marcellinus, as he took a religious (pagan) apprach to his writing!
 Should I include Christianity?